 If you've ever been fired or laid off, you know it can be a traumatic experience, especially if you haven't been given a specific reason.
-Nobody really ever gets fired without a cause; there's always reason for letting an employee go.
+Nobody really ever gets fired without a cause; there's always a reason for letting an employee go.

 Underperformance